Franz-Josef-Danner/tracking/README.md

 but never below its original starting value.
 The "Marker Count Plus" value is clamped to ``Min Marker Count × 200``.

+If the playhead lands on the same frame as in the previous tracking step, the default pattern size for newly detected features grows by 10 pixels.
+The search size always updates to twice the current pattern size, allowing difficult frames to be tracked with progressively larger areas.

 ## Standalone Cleanup Script

 `distance_remove.py` is a small helper that can be run directly from